uci-uav-forge/Object-Detection/README.md

 # Letter Recognition

-<h> Current State: Can recognize numbers (can be trained to recognize more features like capital and miniscule
+<h> Current State: Can recognize numbers and letters but we need to figure out how to make it more accurate<h>
- english letters<h>

 How it works:
 -------------